AlexanderDKazakov/Storer/README.md

   - [1.3.
 Contribution](#13-contribution)
   - [License](#-license)

-The main idea of the Storer is to provided only few methods for powerful manupulating and keeping the data in the files.
+The main idea of the Storer is to provided only few methods for powerful manipulating and keeping the data in the files.
 Particularly methods `put` and `get` are enough for quick start.

 ## 1.1.
 Quick start

 ## Installation:
 `
-pip3 install Storer
+pip3 install storer
 `

 1. Create an Storer instance: `s = Storer()`